mantidproject/mantid/docs/source/algorithms/AppendSpectra-v1.rst

 it doesn't automatically imply that y-axis values are carried over from previous workspaces.
 To address this, use the 'AppendYAxisLabels' option.
 This will combine y-axis values from two input workspaces into the new output workspace, arranging them in the order of the first workspace followed by the second.
+In addition, the axes should have the same type.

 .. seealso:: :ref:`algm-ConjoinWorkspaces` for joining parts of the same workspace.